 I started walking her (ironically she was called Lucky) and I learned that they had acquired her from Manchester Dogs Home, unneutered and with no home check…standard.
 The owner, who suffered from serious mental health problems, had been letting any dog mate with her and selling the puppies in The Loot for £20 each.

 At work (I hated my office job, as a computer programmer) I used to watch each minute tick away on my computer screen and I felt so worried about her.
 I felt an empathy for her as I sat there so unhappy, lonely and desperate to get away.
-I would use my holiday allowance just to sit with her in the garden, but overall I had such a small amount of time for her the guilt would torment me.
+I would use my holidays to sit with her in the garden, but overall I had such a small amount of time for her the guilt would torment me.
 The love and loyalty of a Staffie is one I’d never known.
 Nothing compares to it.

 Trying To Get Help

 I called the RSPCA, who came to see her but reported that there was nothing they could do.
 She had a leaky kennel and water (that I had put there for her) and apparently that’s all that’s required.
 I had been so sure that the RSPCA would save her when they saw her.
 I called Manchester Dogs Home in despair.
 They said they don’t have time to home-check and upon complaining that they send out dogs who are then being bred, creating more of a problem, they said they don’t have the facilities to look after the bitches when they haven’t been neutered.
 Things are still the same.